Zequez/logseq-vault/pages/Scarcity Work Talk.md

 			- Holes in energetic body
 			- Energy draining down the holes
-		- When creation is happening I have the experience of ecstasy of "I'm winning" -
+		- When creation is happening I have the experience of ecstasy of "I'm winning"
+		- Feeding your 5 bodies does not cost much; that belief is a trap -
 		-
 -